showket-ahmed/laika-dev/README.md

-# laika-dev
+<h1>Laika Framework</h1>
-Laika Framework development project
+Laika is a PHP Framework with Controller, Model and View.